Apes and monkeys are mammals and they are part of the primate family.

 So are you!

-Apes and monkeys are members of the primate family.
+Apes and monkeys are mammals.
+They are members of the primate family.
 So are humans.

 Primates are animals with forward-facing eyes and very flexible arms, legs and fingers.
 These characteristics are adaptations for a life in the trees.
 When they took to the trees, the ancestors of today’s primates needed hands that grasped branches, and as they moved from branch to branch, eyesight that could accurately judge the distance between the trees.